Essential Staff Handbook Policies

 Having this policy in place will alleviate employees fear and distress when they are victims or if they witness bullying / harassment of a fellow co-worker.

-PACK 5 – DIGITAL PACK
+PACK 5 – DIGITAL POLICY PACK

+• This policy outlines the standards employees must observe when using company IT systems.
 Implementing this policy will help to ensure that employees understand the standards they are held to when accessing and processing confidential information of the business and what course of action that will be taken should any employee breach the policy.

 • This policy is in place to minimise the risks to your business through the use of social media.
 It applies to use of social media for business purposes as well as personal use that may affect your business reputation in any way.